pmjones/ext-request/README.md

 - Add other read-only properties calculated from the superglobals ($method, $headers, $content, etc.) to the struct.

-- Only build things that don't require application input; e.g., no negotiation, but build acceptables for application to work through.
+- Only build things that don't require application input; e.g., no negotiation, but build acceptables for an application to work through.

 - No methods, just properties (i.e., a struct).

+- Extendable so users can add custom functionality.

 ### Instantiation